algosup/2023-2024-project-5-flutter-team-3/Management/ManagementArtifacts.md

 The Key Performance Indicators (KPIs) document defines the metrics and targets that Team 3 will use to measure the project's success.
 These KPIs help track progress, identify areas for improvement, and ensure alignment with project goals.

 You can find the KPIs document [here](https://docs.google.com/spreadsheets/d/1CWBUmIxUPAOFh-lBtmhJOA6S4YUIVxvC1ms07QLXeyM/edit?usp=sharing).

+## Weekly Reports

+The Weekly Reports provide a summary of the team's progress, achievements, issues, and objectives for the upcoming week.
+These reports help track the project's status, identify challenges, and ensure continuous improvement in project management and execution.

+You can find the Weekly Reports [here](Management/WeeklyReports).

+## Gantt Chart

+The Gantt Chart visualizes the project timeline, milestones, and dependencies.
+It helps the team plan and track project activities, allocate resources effectively, and ensure timely delivery of project deliverables.

+You can find the Gantt Chart [here](https://docs.google.com/spreadsheets/d/16nZ7NnlbWonwxpdrqTKeNKlEg4DzgAToOoZ_Sj7gxq0/edit?hl=fr#gid=0).